How we work

 • or who simply want to improve their performance, both in terms of the quality of their studies and their performance in exams (to avoid a second session);

-• This seminar is intended as a complement to the Coaching private lessonsbut there is no obligation to link the two services
+• the seminar can be considered as a complement to the Coaching private lessonsbut there is no obligation to link the two services

 What exactly are we talking about?